I enjoy painting fantasy art, going to art shows, creating delicious dishes, being with my grandkids, taking walks, and

 How I Use My Electric Roaster Oven

-My electric roaster oven is one of my favorite appliances and easy to cook with.
-I find it to be so versatile that not only will cook a delicious holiday turkey, but will also bake, steam, slow-cook and warm other food items making this a must have kitchen appliance.
+My electric roaster oven is one of my favorite appliances, and it's so easy to cook with.
+I find it to be very versatile in that it will not only cook a delicious holiday turkey, but it will also bake, steam, slow-cook, and warm other food items—all of which makes this a must-have kitchen appliance.

 An electric roaster oven is also great for potlucks and block parties doubling as a buffet server once the food is cooked and ready to serve.
 I work at a retirement community that holds large holiday potlucks and big dinners.
 We have at least 12 large electric roasters to use for these food events; chili dinners to holiday turkeys for 200!

 Electric roaster ovens range from a small 5 quart to a large 22-quart size.
 Some come with buffet pans so you can use the roaster as a buffet server.
 You will find stainless steel models to enamel and even porcelain models.
 I love my stainless steel roaster oven and find it cleans up so nicely.
 I store my electric roaster in the garage cabinet until I need it.

 Each year, most of us have a large holiday meal that requires roasting a large turkey, ham, or roast beef.
 Have you given much thought to your choice of how to roast this poultry or meat?
 Do you have a choice between your conventional oven and a portable electric oven?
 If not, which do you think you would prefer?